-This spicy 5 ingredient guac recipe is creamy, flavorful, and super easy to make.
-It’s the perfect appetizer for any occasion and tastes exceptional with salty tortilla chips!
+This easy 5 ingredient guacamole recipe is creamy, flavorful, and super easy to make with simple ingredients.
+It’s the perfect snack and appetizer for game days and dinner parties!

 Jump to: